Mexico's planned telecoms shake-up threatens Slim, Televisa

 The bill stipulates that any company with a market share exceeding 50 percent will be deemed dominant.

-A dominant player may be subject to sanctions including possible forced asset disposals, the proposal said.
+A dominant player may be subject to sanctions including possible forced asset disposals, it said.
 It also seeks to curb the ability of companies to suspend legal rulings against them while they appeal decisions.

-Limits on foreign ownership of fixed-line assets would be eliminated under the bill.
-It also envisages allowing foreign investors to take up to 49 percent ownership of TV or radio broadcasters, pending a review by a foreign investment commission.

-Analysts have said Spain's Telefonica SA (TEF.MC) could move to buy up phone companies Maxcom MXCMCPO.MX and Axtel (AXTELCPO.MX), once foreign ownership limits are removed.

-In the television market, the bill aims to increase competition by auctioning rights to run two new television channels, a process that will not be open to the two most powerful broadcasters, Televisa and TV Azteca.
+It aims to increase competition in the television market by auctioning rights to run two new television channels, a process that will not be open to the two most powerful broadcasters, Televisa and TV Azteca.

 WEALTH DIVIDE

-The bill proposed introducing a new telecoms regulator, the Federal Institute of Telecommunications (IFT), along with specialised courts for settling competition disputes.
+The bill proposed introducing a new telecoms regulator, the Federal Institute of Telecommunications (IFT), along with specialized courts for settling competition disputes.

 Mexico's peso strengthened to its highest point in 18 months early on Monday with traders saying the currency had benefited from optimism about the country's reform drive.